 Interested in following discussions, articles, or even whole sections of content on the new xMatters community?
-It's easy to get email alerts when new questions are posted on the forum, when articles are updated or commented on, or when new articles are added to a section.
+It's easy to get email alerts when new questions are posted on the forum, are when articles are added or commented on.
 Email alerts are a great way to stay involved and help to create a fun, active community.

 FOLLOW is your friend

-Wherever you see the FOLLOW button on the community, you can simply click it to follow the related content.
-The steps below are for following the General Discussion forum, but the steps are basically the same for sections and articles:
+Wherever you see the Follow button on the community, you can simply click it to follow the related content.
+The steps below are for following the Product Updates section, but the steps are basically the same for sections and articles:

 That's it - you're done.
 Now just keep an eye out for emails with questions posted by community members and jump in if you want to participate.